An exact multiple-time-step variational formulation for the committor and the transition rate

 \subsection{Neural networks}

-We approximate the committor using a multilayer perceptron with two hidden layers of 100 neurons each and SiLU activation functions, followed by a sigmoid function that constrains outputs to $[0,1]$.
+For our numerical tests, we approximate the committor using a multilayer perceptron with two hidden layers of 100 neurons each and SiLU activation functions, followed by a sigmoid function that constrains outputs to $[0,1]$.
 The model is trained on either the VCN loss function \eqref{eq:vcn_loss} or the EVCN loss function \eqref{eq:evcn_loss}.

 Training the committor to convergence often requires many optimization steps (over $10^4$), especially at short lag times.
 In this work, we trained models up to 20000 steps due to computational constraints.
 However, training often becomes unstable after many steps: the loss spikes and recovers repeatedly without converging.
 To mitigate this behavior, we found it essential to use a large batch size (at least 1000 trajectory segments), the Adam-atan2 optimizer \cite{everett_scaling_2024}, and a small learning rate ($10^{-3}$, which is just below the threshold at which training becomes unstable).
 The large batch size increases the consistency in the number of states near the transition states (where the committor varies most rapidly) from batch to batch and, in turn, the consistency of the direction of the gradient.

 To make metrics on the training and validation datasets comparable, we partition the trajectories into two subsets.
 Five models are trained on each subset and validated on the other.
 Each full trajectory is segmented into length $\tau$ trajectory segments using a sliding window.
 At each optimization step, 1000 trajectory segments $X_{[t,t+\tau]}$ are uniformly sampled from the training dataset to compute the loss.
 Checkpoints are saved after $\{1,2,5,10,20,50,\dots,20000\}$ optimization steps, and the checkpoint with the best loss on the validation dataset is selected.
 Unless otherwise indicated, metrics are averaged over the 10 models.